 WILL MY SON PLAY MULTIPLE POSITIONS?

 Yes.
 Swarm players will be the most prepared, hardest working and highest baseball IQ players on the field.
 They cannot achieve that unless they are competent at playing multiple positions.
 Typically, every player has a primary and a secondary position and a third they will play on a rare occasion.
 We will encourage ALL of our players to learn how to pitch and have a basic understanding of every position on the field.
-When they go to their high school tryouts and thecoach asks them where they play, they will respond with, “wherever you need me Coach!”, andthey will be confidant in that response.
+When they go to their HS tryouts and the coach asks where they play, they will respond with, “wherever you need me Coach!”

-WHAT IF MY SON PLAYS SOCCER IN THE FALL AND CAN’T MAKE ALL OF THE PRACTICES?
+WHAT IF MY SON PLAYS ANOTHER SPORT IN THE FALL AND CAN’T MAKE ALL OF THE PRACTICES?

 In the fall, we are very flexible and understanding of other athletic commitments.
 Make what you can make, but be very open with you coach so he can make arrangements for practice and games.
 Once those sports are over, we expect your total commitment to Swarm.